componentjs/guide/creating-components/locals.md

 # Require Locals

 Local components can be required with its name like `require('qux')`.
-Tne result is the exported module of the main file, which you define in your component.json as `.main`.
+The result is the exported module of the main file, which you define in your component.json as `.main`.

 You can also require the other scripts of a foreign component just by writing: `require('qux/script')`.
 See also [Aliases](debugging.md#Aliases).